-When my husband was dying of pancreatic cancer I took great comfort in Dr. Kubler-Ross’s work – which is to say that I read her obsessively, mostly while sitting in a chair next to his hospital bed.
+When my husband was dying of pancreatic cancer I took great comfort in the work of Elizabeth Kubler-Ross – which is to say that I read her obsessively, mostly while sitting in a chair next to his hospital bed.

-These years later I remember two things clearly from EKR’s work:
+These years later I remember two things clearly from the work of Elizabeth Kubler-Ross:

 You do not need to ask the dying if they need or want something.
 They will tell you.